CowleyW/specks/README.md

 # Specks

-Specks is a web application for generating mock data in common data formats
+Specks is a web application for generating mock data in common data formats.

 ## Self-hosting